carltonmason/beautiful-jekyll/index.md

 There is no coasting in this profession - you are either learning continuously to stay current or you are falling behind and at risk of being marginalized and putting your livelyhood at risk.
 I read a lot, and you should too.

 Take care of the people around you both those above you, your peers, and those more junior to you.
-Be nice, helpful, honest, and respectful as you never know you may work for or need their help in the future.
+Be nice, helpful, honest, and respectful as you never know who you may work for or need their help in the future.
 People and relationships matter a great deal - don't burn any bridges.
 "Take this job and shove it" only works in country songs or if you win the lottery.

 Be compentent in multiple things and deep in a few.
 The more varied your skills and abilities, the more adaptable, resilient and valuable you are.